lgessl/patroklos/README.md

 #### patroklos-compliant fitter with validated predictions

-A *patroklos-compliant fitter with validated predictions* is a patroklos-compliant fitter whose S3 return value has an attribute `cv_predict` or `oob_predict`, a numeric vector holding cross-validated or out-of-bag (OOB) predictions, respectively.
+A *patroklos-compliant fitter with validated predictions* is a patroklos-compliant fitter whose S3 return value has an attribute `val_predict`, a numeric vector holding some form of validated predictions.
+"Validated predictions are predictions made on independent data like cross-validated (CV) predictions or out-of-bag (OOB) predictions in the case of random forests.

 #### patroklos-compliant fitter with CV tuning

 A *patroklos-compliant fitter with cross-validation tuning* is a patroklos-compliant fitter whose return value has the attributes

-- `cv_predict_list`: list of numeric vectors holding cross-validated predictions for every hyperparameter $\lambda$,
+- `val_predict_list`: list of numeric vectors holding cross-validated predictions for every hyperparameter $\lambda$,
-- `lambda`: numeric vector of the hyperparameters $\lambda$.
+- `lambda`: numeric or character vector of the hyperparameters $\lambda$.

-While a *patroklos-compliant fitter with validated predictions* only performs a cross validation for one combination of hyperparameters, a *patroklos-compliant fitter with CV tuning* performs a cross validation for multiple values of a (scalar) hyperparameter $\lambda$.
+While a *patroklos-compliant fitter with validated predictions* only performs a cross validation for one combination of hyperparameters, a *patroklos-compliant fitter with CV tuning* performs a cross validation for multiple values of a hyperparameter $\lambda$ (which may be a tuple, not just a scalar).
 The embraced word "scalar" is a clear constraint here and it may be worth relaxing the definition from a search line to a search grid for hyperparameters in the future (which of course involves modifying those functions requiring a *patroklos-compliant fitter with CV tuning*).